 Ms. Hall’s reported decisions include Matthews v.
 Superior Court, 34 Cal.
 App.
 4th 598 (Cal.
 2nd Ct.
 App.
 1995) (in a case of first impression, holding that an employer can be held liable for same-sex sexual harassment under the California Fair Employment and Housing Act); Monroe County Code Enforcement v.
 Carter, 14 So.
 3d 1019 (Fla.
 3rd DCA 2009); Monroe County v.
 Cisneros, 49 So.
 3d 801 (Fla.
 3rd DCA 2010); and In re: Application for Increase in Wastewater Rates in Monroe County, Florida Public Service Commission Docket No. 150071-SU, 2017 WL 1035357 (March 23, 2017).

-Ms. Hall primarily advises and represents the County in the following areas: labor and employment law; wastewater (construction and environmental law); emergency management; and municipal finance.
+Ms. Hall primarily advises and represents the County in the following areas: risk management; labor and employment law; wastewater (construction and environmental law); and municipal finance.